rjdirisio/pyvibdmc/docs/potentials.rst

 - All calculations inside the DMC simulation are done in atomic units.

-- ``PyVibDMC`` passes only the coordinates, in Bohr, as a nxmx3 (n=num_geoms,m=num_atoms,3=xyz) NumPy array to the Python potential function.
-Your function must only take in coords as an argument ``def example_call(coords):`` All other attributes you must pass to the Fortran/C side must be done inside your python function.
+- ``PyVibDMC`` itself passes only the coordinates, in Bohr, as a nxmx3 (n=num_geoms,m=num_atoms,3=xyz) NumPy array to the Potential Wrapper ``potential_manager``.
+To pass more than one argument to the Python function you are using, you will need to create a dictionary that you pass to the potential manager (example below).
+Otherwise, you will just write a function like: ``def example_potential(cds)``

-- ``PyVibDMC`` expects the function to return a 1D NumPy array of potential values in Hartree.
+- ``PyVibDMC`` expects the function you write to return a 1D NumPy array of potential values in Hartree.

 Please follow the next steps for calling a PES from Python written in Fortran or C/C++ after a brief note about parallelization.

 Multiproccesing Pool: Parallelizing Potential Calls
 -------------------------------------------------------
-The ``Potential`` manager has an option to parallelize the potential call across CPU cores.
+The ``Potential`` manager uses multiprocessing by default.
+This allows the user to parallelize the potential call across CPU cores.
 This will almost always yield a very large speed-up, and is highly reccomended. ``PyVibDMC`` uses Python's `Multiprocessing <https://docs.python.org/3.7/library/multiprocessing.html#module-multiprocessing>`_ module to do this.
 The only argument you need to use in order to take advantage of this is the ``num_cores`` parameter::

+    from pyvibdmc.simulation_utilities import potential_manager as pm
     water_pot = pm.Potential(potential_function=pot_func,
                           python_file=py_file,
                           potential_directory=pot_dir,